THE NEIGHBOR'S KITCHEN & BAR

-“If it were not for our dedicated staff, we would not have made it through this pandemic.
-They worked tirelessly to uphold Iggy's standards while also keeping themselves, and our guests safe.”
-When its full-service restaurant closed down for two and a half months, Iggy’s reallocated most staff positions to its two Chowder House locations (Warwick and Narragansett).
-Thankfully, these two locations continued to stay open throughout the pandemic but the team had to reinvent their brand and shift focus on new ways to serve their community.
+"If it were not for our dedicated staff, we would not have made it through this pandemic.
+They worked tirelessly to uphold Iggy's standards while also keeping themselves, and our guess safe."
+When it's full-service restaurant closed down for two and a half months, Iggy's reallocated most staff positions to its two Chowder House locations (Warwick and Narragansett).
+Thankfully, these two locations stayed open, but the team had to reinvent their brand and shift focus on new ways to serve their community.

 That's when owner, Angelica, expanded her hours, changed her menu, began offering re-heatable meals at lunch prices, started selling her home baked goods, AND turned her dining room into a workspace to make t-shirts that she would also sell to help supplement the lost revenue until she was able to reopen her doors.

 No stranger to charitable giving, we welcome Blackie's to our family!
 Located in Smithfield, owners Jeanine and Chef Angie told us they are "so happy to have the opportunity to give back to our community in such an organic way.
 Healthy, delicious meals should be available to everyone.
 Playing a small part to fight the battle with food insecurity means so much to the Blackie’s family."

 Plates with Purpose is always working to add more restaurants & communities to our program.

 If you're a restaurant owner interested in joining the fight against food insecurity in your community, send us a message.

 What makes RI restaurants so special is the leadership and creativity of their teams.
 Hear from the chefs and proprietors from our participating restaurants about the importance of giving back to their communities.